ankit0230/Interview_Assignment/README.md

-# The application must print the characters from the files in the opposite order they appear.
+# The application print the characters from the files in the opposite order they appear.

 For example, given a file named "file1", containing: